SafeNetIoT/doh_iot/README.md

 - `ConnectError`: the DNS resolver blocks the connection because of spammed requests.

 If you see them more than a few times, you may have tried to parallelize the process a bit too much.
 Your pain is valid.

+### Dataset
+All pcap files are available in `data/dns_only`.
+As the path suggests, they contain *only* clear-text DNS requests, classified by device, and then date.

 ## IoT Devices
 Each version uses a list of devices (`scripts/configs/devices-<VERSION>.json`), containing the list of devices names.
 Eg: